jeffreyxchen/touchbar-ticker/README.md

 <h1> Cryptocurrency Touchbar Ticker </h1>

-This is a quick tutorial on how to add a crypto-currency ticker to your Macbook Pro's Touchbar.
+This is a quick tutorial on how to add a crypto-currency ticker to your Macbook Pro Touchbar.
 Ticker data is received from the CoinMarketCap API.

 <h2> Instructions </h2>